Lee-AnnC/True_Essence/README.md

 - CRUD was used in the development of this site.
 Create, Read, Update and Delete.
 The following sections used CRUD.

 ## Blog  Categories
 - The categories are used to organize blogs by common types.
-They are hard wired to be Medical, Gardening and Recipes.
+They are hard-wired to be Medical, Gardening and Recipes.
     - **Create** Blog Posts are added when accessing the /Add-Post only if the user is logged in.
-    - **Read** The Blog Post categories are shown as a drop down when adding a blog.
+    - **Read** The Blog Post categories are shown as a drop-down when adding a blog.
-    - **Update**  Categories cannot be updated at this point in time
+    - **Update**  Categories cannot be updated at this point
-    - **Delete** Categories cannot be deleted at this point in time
+    - **Delete** Categories cannot be deleted at this point

 ### Users
 - The USERS collection helps tie blogs to users of the website and to manage access to certain functionalities on the site.